nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 "Repay that loan by refactoring the program to reflect your experience as you acquired it.
 Bloggers have explained the metaphor and confused it with the idea that you could write code poorly with the intention of doing a good job later and thinking that that is the primary source of debt."

+Key message is that poorly written code is **not** technical debt.
+Also, poorly written infrastructure-as-code is also **not** technical debt.
+Likewise poor architecture is not technical debt.

 Introduce [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham).